BKDaugherty/drl/dqn/README.md

 # Vanilla DQN in Rust

-This is an implementation of a Vanilla DQN as described [here](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf), but in Rust!
+This is my attempt at an implementation of a Vanilla DQN as described [here](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf), but in Rust!

 ## Why Rust?